nina-DL/HDR2D/README.md

-# HDR2D: Alternative Approaches for Computing Highest-Density Regions
+# HDR2D: Alternative Approaches for Estimating Highest-Density Regions

 The R package **HDR2D** provides a framework for estimating highest-density regions in two dimensions.
 It uses different measures, including kernel density estimation and some generalized approaches based on neaighborhood measures.